A Harvard Professor Called Coconut Oil 'Pure Poison'—Here's What You Need to Know

 Karin Michels, PhD, a professor of epidemiology at the Harvard T.H.
 Chan School of Public Health, went so far as to call coconut oil “pure poison” (according to a translation by Business Insider Deutschland).

-If you've got questions, you're not alone—lots of people are turning to Google to get the scoop on this highly-debated oil.
-Below, you'll find my answers to five of the top-searched topics:
+If you've got questions, you're not alone.
+Lots of people have turned to Google to get the scoop on this highly-debated oil.
+Below, you'll find my answers to five of the top-searched queries.

 Does coconut oil help you lose weight?

 Maybe, but the research is very limited.
 One study, published in the journal Lipids, tested the effects of consuming about one ounce of either soybean oil or coconut oil over a 12-week period in women with abdominal obesity.
 The ladies were instructed to follow a balanced diet designed to maintain weight, and walk for 50 minutes a day.
 Both groups lost weight, but only the coconut oil eaters experienced a reduction in their waist measurements.
 Another more recent study in older men and women with heart disease also found that those given coconut oil experienced a reduction in both their body weight and waistline.